forta-network/starter-kits/batched-tx-disperse-multisend-py/.github/README.md

 ## Tests

+The test can be run with `python -m pytest`.

 ### Data

-The agent behaviour can be verified with the following transactions:
+The agent behaviour can be verified on the following transactions:

 - ETH transactions:
   - Disperse: [0xa7f0f0470e9be92b10c57273087cef31774c1284acf3d3b56e3e92c504437fb4][etherscan-tx-disperse-eth]